Kazhuu/blog/content/posts/2021-10-8-bit-breadboard-cpu.md

 | ALU | Arithmetic Logic Unit | Unit doing the addition or subtraction operation with content of A and B registers and put the result back to A register.
 | OUT | Ouput register | 8 bit register to hold value to be displayed by seven-segment display.
 | Display | -- | Seven-segment display to display numbers.

+Full bus connection is 8 bits and some components only connect 4 [least significant bits (LSB)](https://en.wikipedia.org/wiki/Bit_numbering).
+These 4 LSB bits with `Memory Address Register` and `Program Counter` are used for addressing the RAM.
+Four bits from `Instruction Register` are used for instruction parameter.
+Using 4 bits for address means that computer can address only 16 bytes of RAM.
+This RAM needs to contain both program instructions and program data.

+This computer has only 4 bits to address the RAM.
+This means, you only have 16 bytes of RAM in total for the program and its data.

 If you already watched Ben's video series you might notice that status register is missing from my build.
 This is because I ordered the parts for this build